American Airlines Orders 260 Jets From Airbus, Boeing, Embraer - UrduPoint

 American Airlines Orders 260 Jets From Airbus, Boeing, Embraer

+"Over the past decade, we have invested heavily to modernize and simplify our fleet, which is the largest and youngest among US network carriers," said the company's CEO Robert Isom.

+"These orders will continue to fuel our fleet with newer, more efficient aircraft so we can continue to deliver the best network and record-setting operational reliability for our customers."

-Paris, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2024) American Airlines has signed a firm order for a further 85 Airbus A321neo jets, bringing the total number of the European manufacturer's largest single-aisle aircraft it has ordered to 219, Airbus said Monday, with the carrier also increasing orders with Boeing and Brazil's Embraer.
+The announcement includes a firm order for a further 85 Airbus A321neo jets, bringing the total number of the European manufacturer's largest single-aisle aircraft American has ordered to 219, Airbus said.

-According to the latest Airbus catalogue prices, which are not applied due to discounts, the contract is worth over $11 billion (10.1 billion Euros).

-The US carrier underlined its confidence in demand for air travel by saying it is similarly ordering 85 more 737 MAX-10 in a roughly $11.
+American also reached agreement to buy 90 of Embraer's E175 planes, which can seat up to 76 passengers, plus options for as many as 43 more planes from the Brazilian company.

+With Boeing, American Airlines ordered 85 Boeing 737 MAX 10, the biggest version of the MAX family that has remained popular with customers despite problems.

 Recent Stories